Cojacfar/FlaskWeb/python-create-deploy-flask.md

 > [!NOTE]
 > Indentation is important in Python!

-These two files establish the package **FlaskWeb** so we can import it, and provide routing for our requests to render templates using Jinja2.
+These two files establish the package **FlaskWeb** so we can import it, and provide routing for our requests to render templates using [Jinja2](http://jinja.pocoo.org/docs/2.9/).

 As you may have guessed from the above code, we're going to create three pages - all based off one shared template.
+We will place these into the *templates/* folder.

 *layout.html*

 ```xml
 <!DOCTYPE html>
 <html>